Finding Planted Cliques in Sublinear Time: Abstract

 \section{Abstract}

 We study the planted clique problem in which a clique of size $k$ is planted in an Erd\H{o}s-R\'enyi graph $G(n, \frac{1}{2})$ and one is interested in recovering this planted clique.
-It is well known that for $k=\Omega(\sqrt{n})$, polynomial time algorithms can find the planted clique.
-In fact, the fastest known algorithms in this regime run in time linear $O(n^2)$ (or nearly linear) in the size of the input \cite{feige2010finding,dekel2014finding,deshpande2015}.
+It is widely believed that it exhibits a statistical-computational gap when computational efficiency is equated with the existence of polynomial time algorithms.
+We study this problem under a more fine-grained computational lens and consider the following two questions- \begin{enumerate} \item \emph{Do there exist sublinear time algorithms for recovering the planted clique?} \item \emph{What is the smallest running time any algorithm can hope to have?} \end{enumerate}

+We show that because of a well known clique-completion property, very elementary sublinear time recovery algorithms do indeed exist for clique sizes $k=\omega(\sqrt{n})$.
+This points to a qualitatively stronger statistical-computational gap.
+The planted clique recovery problem can be solved without even looking at most of the input above the $\Theta(\sqrt{n})$ threshold and cannot be solved by any efficient algorithm below it.